developer-zebra/developer-zebra-site/src/techdocs/about/index.md

 -----

 ### Guides Page
-For feature-rich products such as Enterprise Browser, TechDocs provides numerous guides categorized by type for easy identification and access.
+For feature-rich products such as Enterprise Browser, TechDocs provides numerous guides categorized by type for easy identification and quick access.

 ![img](guides.png)
 _Index of Enterprise Browser guides classifies available information for quick reference_

 -----

-### Additional Features
+### Redirection
-**Redirection –** enables permanent links to be created for printed materials and other collateral that never go stale and always lead to the current doc version.
+The TechDocs Redirection feature enables permanent links to be created for printed materials and other collateral that never go stale and always lead to the current doc version.

 **Current redirect links**: